Care | Housing

 Aspen Shavings

-If you’re looking for wood bedding, aspen shavings make the best choice.
-Unlike pine or cedar, aspen bedding doesn’t contain aromatic oils that can be toxic to rabbits.
+If you’re looking for wood litter, aspen shavings make the best choice.
+These shavings are not aromatic wood shavings like pine or cedar, that may contain aromatic oils that can be toxic to rabbits.
+Aspen shavings come from aspen wood, which grows mainly in the Northern US.

 Advantages: